 Across the board, things are much more colourful.
 The sequel is inspired by the Caribbean and the life of pirates, so the game world as a result is a lot more tropical.
-Vibrant greens, reds and blues counter the ďthree distinct tones of brownĒ (Piranhaís words) of Risen 1
+Vibrant greens, reds and blues counter the ?three distinct tones of brown?
+(Piranha?s words) of Risen 1

-Iím told that your character will be spending a large portion of time in the land of Caldera, which you may remember from Risen 1.
-Itís the last stronghold for mankind against a powerful evil thatís sweeping the world and yadda yadda yadda.
-In particular, the ships that try to get to Calderaís port are getting attacked by some kind of sea monsters.
+.
+It?s the last stronghold for mankind against a powerful evil that?s sweeping the world and yadda yadda yadda.
+In particular, the ships that try to get to Caldera?s port are getting attacked by some kind of sea monsters.
 As something of a pirate-for-hire, you're tasked with finding out why the creatures are there - and to do that, you have to infiltrate an opposing pirate faction thought to be behind the mutant nonsense.